Learn About Black History in the Palm Beaches with New Palm Beach County Black Cultural Heritage Trail

 Calendar item:

-A storyteller at heart, Autumn began by writing a poem.
-Then, using found materials and waste items, reusing depleted sunlight-sensitive solution reconstituted with rain and seawater from the nearby lagoon, Autumn has stitched, knitted, sketched and cobbled together a visual tale addressing the confluence of mental health, climate change, and the struggle to navigate a world where one can never quite find a comfortable home.
-This free public exhibition will take place in the Solo Gallery at the Cultural Council for Palm Beach County, located in The Robert M. Montgomery, Jr. Building at 601 Lake Avenue in Lake Worth Beach.
+On the occasion of the 100th Anniversary of Boca Raton, the Cultural Council will present both historical images of the city and contemporary works by Palm Beach County artists who pay homage to the themes of architecture, culture, and the city’s residents while also looking to the future as the famous resort destination continues to evolve.
+This free public exhibition will take place in the Main Gallery at the Cultural Council for Palm Beach County, located in The Robert M. Montgomery, Jr. Building at 601 Lake Avenue in Lake Worth Beach.
 Hours are Tuesdays through Saturdays from 12 p.m. to 5 p.m.
 Call (561) 471-2901 or visit palmbeachculture.com.

 Posted by: Linnea Bailey